 Cell signaling and nervous system development was substantially more active in OA-exposed crab.
 Many upregulated genes were associated with signal transduction, and interacted with or spanned cell membranes (e.g. Teneurin-m, Semaphorin-1A, Ankyrin-2).
 Increased expression of these genes suggest that OA increases the need to transfer information between the external and internal environments, particularly across the plasma membrane, to regulate activity inside the cell.
-Investment in signaling molecules may also reflect negative effects of OA on transmembrane signaling, perhaps by damaging the membrane or cytoskeleton (e.g. due to oxidative stress, (Pörtner, 2010)), or by decreasing signaling molecule binding affinity (Roggatz et al., 2016; Porteus et al., 2021).
+Investment in signaling molecules may also reflect negative effects of OA on transmembrane signaling, perhaps by damaging the membrane or cytoskeleton (e.g., due to oxidative stress, (Pörtner, 2010)), or by decreasing signaling molecule binding affinity (Roggatz et al., 2016; Porteus et al., 2021).
 Investment in the nervous system may also be necessary to fortify systems that monitor conditions in the environment.
-A gene coding for the protein “pinocchio”, which was upregulated in severe OA, is expressed in the antenna of some arthropods (e.g. fruit fly (Rollmann et al., 2005)), and acts as a chemosensory receptors (Rollmann et al., 2005; Vizueta et al., 2020).
-OA-associated carapace dissolution around neuritic canals can damage the setae in larval Dungeness crab or cause them to underdevelop (Bednaršek et al., 2020).
+A gene coding for the protein “pinocchio”, which was upregulated in severe OA, is expressed in the antenna of some arthropods (e.g., fruit fly (Rollmann et al., 2005)), and acts as a chemosensory receptors (Rollmann et al., 2005; Vizueta et al., 2020).
+OA-associated carapace dissolution around neuritic canals is correlated with damaged setae in larval Dungeness crab or their underdevelop (Bednaršek et al., 2020).
 Setae are important sensory structures which are innervated with chemo- and mechano-receptors (Smolowitz, 2021).
 Further, OA can alter the response of crabs to chemosensory cues suggesting a reduction in their ability to detect such cues (Draper and Weissburg 2022).
-The heavy investment in neurogenesis found here may be one way that OA-reared crab counteract the negative effects of OA to setae and other external sensory structures.
+The heavy investment in neurogenesis found here may be one way that OA-reared crab counteract the negative effects of OA to external sensory structures.

-Genes upregulated in OA were involved in negative regulation of growth and cell proliferation (Figure 4).
-Decreased growth often occurs when invertebrates are exposed to OA.
+Genes involved in negative regulation of growth and cell proliferation were also upregulated in OA conditions (Figure 4).
+Decreased growth often occurs when invertebrates are exposed to OA (references).
 Here, we find that controlling growth is one of only a handful of processes that are upregulated in OA-reared RKC, which suggests that it is a critical survival mechanism.
 Differentially upregulated genes include negative growth regulators Menin, Brain tumor protein, and Forkhead box protein O (FOXO).
-FOXO is a transcription factor that specifically inhibits growth in response to cellular stressors, including oxidative stress and nutrient deprivation (Furukawa-Hibi et al., 2005), and may therefore be one regulatory mechanism connecting oxidative stress associated with OA exposure (Melzner et al., 2019) and decreased growth rate in red king crab and related species (Long et al., 2013, 2017, 2019).
+FOXO is a transcription factor that specifically inhibits growth in response to cellular stressors, including oxidative stress and nutrient deprivation (Furukawa-Hibi et al., 2005), and may therefore be one regulatory mechanism connecting oxidative stress with OA exposure (Melzner et al., 2019) and decreased growth rate in RKC and related species (Long et al., 2013, 2017, 2019).
 As slower growth is associated with OA resilience in other invertebrates (Waldbusser et al., 2016; Swezey et al., 2020), a deeper investigation into these and similar genes and their variants across genotypes may help to identify populations that are less sensitive to OA.